Extracting Error Thresholds through the Framework of Approximate Quantum Error Correction Condition: Introduction

-Here $P$ is the projection onto the code subspace, $\lambda_{uv}$ is a constant satisfying $\lambda_{uv} = \lambda_{vu}^*$, $B_{uv}$ operator term captures the deviation from exact QEC correction and can be viewed as logical error.
+Here $P$ represents code subspace projection, $\lambda_{uv}$ is a constant satisfying $\lambda_{uv} = \lambda_{vu}^*$, $B_{uv}$ term captures deviation from exact QEC correction and can be viewed as logical error.
 If this logical error is sufficiently small, the recovery can be deemed high-precision, thereby enabling effective AQEC.
-In particular, an exact recovery channel $\mathcal{R}$ exists s.t. $\mathcal{R\circ N \circ E = I}$, if and only if $B_{uv}=0$ \cite{knillTheoryQuantumErrorcorrecting1997}.
+In particular, an exact recovery channel $\mathcal{R}$ exists s.t. $\mathcal{R\circ N \circ E}= \mathrm{id}$, if and only if $B_{uv}=0$ \cite{knillTheoryQuantumErrorcorrecting1997}.

-Using the framework of AQEC, we establish a direct connection between the intrinsic characteristics of a quantum code and practical error thresholds, demonstrating that the error threshold is determined by the AQEC relative entropy.
+Using the framework of AQEC, we rigorously establish how the deviation from the exact Knill-Laflamme condition determines the optimal error threshold in general cases.
 This framework unifies the notion of error threshold for common QEC codes (for example stabilizer codes) as well as AQEC codes, which can only approximately preserve quantum information against local perturbations \cite{bravyiTopologicalQuantumOrder2010,BohdanowiczLDPC,BrandaoETH,Faistcovariant,yiComplexityOrderApproximate2023}.
-Remarkably, this method can assist us in characterizing the intrinsic properties of a code including AQEC codes even without an easily analyzable decoder.
-We also examine two examples, the ordinary qudit stabilizer codes \cite{gottesmanFaultTolerantQuantumComputation1999} under stochastic noises, and an imperfectly prepared toric code \cite{ref:guoyi,ref:fisher,zhao2023lattice} that is unstable under local noises.
+Remarkably, this method provides access to error thresholds of AQEC codes, which usually lack easily analyzable decoders.
+We also examine two examples, the ordinary qudit stabilizer codes \cite{gottesmanFaultTolerantQuantumComputation1999} under stochastic noises where we exactly mapped the AQEC condition to maximum likelihood decoders and statistical mechanical models \cite{ref:dennis,ref:flammia}, and an imperfectly prepared toric code \cite{ref:guoyi,ref:fisher,zhao2023lattice} as an example of AQEC code that is unstable under local noises.